stafihub/stafihub/docs/guaid/validator-faq.md

 - **Initial commission rate**: The commission rate on block rewards and fees charged to delegators.
 - **Maximum commission:** The maximum commission rate which this validator can charge.
 This parameter cannot be changed after `create-validator` is processed.
 - **Commission max change rate:** The maximum daily increase of the validator commission.
 This parameter cannot be changed after `create-validator` is processed.
-- **Minimum self-delegation:** Minimum amount of Fiss the validator needs to have bonded at all time.
+- **Minimum self-delegation:** Minimum amount of FIS the validator needs to have bonded at all time.
 If the validator's self-delegated stake falls below this limit, their entire staking pool will unbond.

-Once a validator is created, Fis holders can delegate Fiss to them, effectively adding stake to their pool.
-The total stake of an address is the combination of Fiss bonded by delegators and Fiss self-bonded by the entity which designated themselves.
+Once a validator is created, FIS holders can delegate FIS to them, effectively adding stake to their pool.
+The total stake of an address is the combination of FIS bonded by delegators and FIS self-bonded by the entity which designated themselves.

 Out of all validator candidates that signaled themselves, the 125 with the most total stake are the ones who are designated as validators.
 They become **validators** If a validator's total stake falls below the top 125 then that validator loses their validator privileges: they don't participate in consensus and generate rewards any more.
 Over time, the maximum number of validators may be increased via on-chain governance proposal.